- Why do octopuses camouflage?

 - Though mostoctopuses species use three different colours for camouflage, there are some that can switch to any of the five colours, viz. black, brown, red, orange, and yellow.

 - Besides being a defence measure, the colour changing ability is also utilized as a warning sign or for communicating with other octopuses.

 - When disturbed, the highly venomous blue-ringed octopuses change their appearance to bright red.

-- For achieving greater camouflage, these mollusks can change the texture of their body by the use of muscles in their skin.
+- For achieving greater camouflage, these mollusks can change the texture of their body using muscles in their skin.

-- As compared with their nocturnal or sand-dwelling relatives, the octopuses active during the day show more complexity in their skin color.
+- In contrast with their nocturnal or sand-dwelling relatives, the octopusesactive during the day show more complexity in their skin colour.

 - A limb severed from the body of an octopus remains sensitive to stimuli.
-So unpleasant sensations cause distraction for it.
+So, unpleasant sensations cause a distraction for it.

-- Do you know the most intelligent of all invertebrate animals is none other than octopus?
+- Do you know the most intelligent of all invertebrate animals is none other than an octopus?

-- They not only understand the behavior of their prey but also remember its habitat that is an essential trait of a predator.
+- They not only understand the behaviour of their prey but also remember its habitat that is an essential trait of a predator.

-- The research works investigating the learning behavior of octopus indicate that it can learn through observation.
+- The research works investigating the learning behaviour of octopus indicate that it can learn through observation.

-- These cephalopod mollusks also have the ability to solve problems.
-For example, these have been seen as unscrewing a lid to get prey or food from the container.
+- Did you know these cephalopod molluskscan also solve problems?
+For example, they have beenobserved unscrewing a lid to get prey or food from the container.

 - Have you heard of Paul the Octopus, an octopus that lived from 2008 to 2010?
 He made several predictions about the finals of football association’s matches which often came true!

 - Octopuses are known for constructing gardens and fortresses around their lairs for which they use crustacean shell and other similar objects.

 - After having noticed their individualized responses and temperaments, the scientists have developed a view that each individual member of the family has its own personality.

 - There is a category of mimic octopuses that can quickly change the shape of their body and seem like the animals they are mimicking.